Stofbrew/endoflife/letting-people-know/index.md

 <p>If you can’t provide ID from Categories 1 and 2, you must still provide at least three forms of ID.
 At least two of these must be from Category 3.
 </p>

-<p> If you don’t have the ID needed to submit an application, contact Births, Deaths and Marriages for advice. https://www.bdm.nsw.gov.au/Pages/contact-us/contact-us-bdm.aspx
+<p> If you don’t have the ID needed to submit an application, <a href="https://www.bdm.nsw.gov.au/Pages/contact-us/contact-us-bdm.aspx>contact Births, Deaths and Marriages </a> for advice.
 </p>

 <h3> Category 1 </h3>